 A R R I C A _ R O S E + T H E . . .'S

-Arrica Rose & the ...’s are a Los Angeles based collective playing a unique brand of retro-tinged California folk-pop.
-Drawing inspiration from timeless records made long ago, Rose's music hints at dream pop, Americana, and vintage rock all dressed up in dreamy vocals and shimmering soundscapes.
-Arrica Rose coined the name The ...’s* (say Dot Dot Dots) to describe the collaborative nature of her project which evolved from a guitar-driven quartet into also including Andrew Sisters-esque harmonies, strings, horns, keys and pretty noise.
+Arrica Rose & the ...'s are a Los Angeles-based collective (helmed by singer/songwriter Arrica Rose) playing a unique brand of retro-tinged California folk-pop.
+Drawing inspiration from timeless records made long ago, Rose's music hints at dream pop, Americana, and vintage rock ‘n‘ roll all dressed up in dreamy vocals and ethereal soundscapes.
+Arrica Rose coined the name the ...’s (say Dot Dot Dots) to describe the collaborative nature of her project which evolved from a guitar-driven quartet into also including Andrew Sisters-esque harmonies, strings, horns, keys and pretty noise.

-In addition to her music projects, Arrica Rose is founder and president of I HEART Inc, an artist operated non-profit organization that raises money for charitable programs via creative projects and events.
+In addition to her music projects, Arrica Rose is founder of I HEART Inc, an artist- operated non-profit organization that raises money for charitable programs via creative projects and events.
 I HEART Inc helps independent artists give back to their community and in the process exposes them to new audiences as well as fellow artists utilizing their art to effect change.
 Rose has garnered an amazing team of sponsors and supporters for these projects and events including Willie Nelson, Crosby Stills and Nash, Iron & Wine/Sub Pop Records, Rachel Maddow, Jack White, Fran Drescher, Jackson Browne and many more.
-She currently travels back and forth between Los Angeles, where the ...'s and I HEART are based, and Oakland where her other project, Dear County, is based.
+Currently, Rose travels back and forth between Los Angeles, where I HEART Inc and the …’s are based, and Oakland where her alt-country project, Dear County, is based.

 *the …'s feature: Marc Thomas, Ryan Brown, Mark W. Lynn, Steve Giles, Tripp Beam, Kaitlin Wolfberg, Harry Kim, Eliot Lorango, and Dan Garcia